Clonephaze/Blender3mfFormat/test/README.md

-# Blender 3MF Format - Testing Guide
+# Blender 3MF Format - Legacy Unit Tests

-This directory contains two types of tests for the Blender 3MF addon:
+⚠️ **NOTE**: This directory contains **legacy unit tests** that use mocked Blender API.
+For **integration tests** using real Blender, see the `tests/` directory.

-## Unit Tests
+## About These Tests

-**What they are**: Fast, isolated tests that mock the Blender API.
-They test individual functions and modules without requiring Blender to be installed.
+**What they are**: Fast, isolated tests that mock the Blender API to test internal implementation details like:
+- `unit_scale()` - Unit conversion calculations
+- `read_content_types()` - XML parsing logic
+- `write_materials()` - Material color conversion to hex
+- `format_transformation()` - Matrix formatting for 3MF
+- `parse_transformation()` - Transformation string parsing

+**Why they exist**: Import3MF and Export3MF are Blender operators (bpy_struct) that can't be directly instantiated for testing.
+These tests use mocks to test private methods and edge cases (malformed XML, invalid colors, etc.) that are hard to reproduce through the public API.

 **When to use**:
-- During development to quickly verify changes
-- In CI/CD pipelines
+- Testing low-level implementation details
-- To test specific functions in isolation
+- Verifying edge cases in parsers/formatters
+- Quick iteration during algorithm development

 **How to run**:
 ```bash